-This topic describes the new market functionality for EBS Market's central limit order book and eFix Matching Services integration onto the CME Globex platform.
-Subject to applicable regulatory approvals, all Products will be integrated onto the CME Globex platform.
-This integration will be a hard cut-over from the EBS Market platform to CME Group architecture and services.
+This topic describes market functionality for EBS Market's central limit order book and eFix Matching Services on the CME Globex platform.
+Products are on the CME Globex platform.

 CME Globex Services Schedules for EBS Market and eFix

 Clients can connect and begin logging in to CME Group services starting 10:00 a.m.
 Central time (CT) Sundays, before the first market open.